Top Bar Hives

 • The need for empty bars in the brood nest during prime "reproductive" swarm season to expand the brood nest more and prevent swarming.

 • The need to have the cluster at one end of the hive at the beginning of winter (at least in Northern climates) so they don't work their way to one end and subsequently starve while leaving stores at the opposite end because of indecision.
 This is easily done by simply moving the bars containing the cluster to one end and putting the bars they replaced at the other.
+With the entrance on the end this is almost never a problem.
+With the entrance in the middle you are almost guaranteed to have this problem.

 • The need to handle combs more carefully.
 You need to be aware of the angle of the comb with the earth.
 Anytime you get flatways with a comb that is very heavy it's likely to break.
 Keep the combs "hanging" in tune with gravity.
 You can flip them over but you have to rotate them with the flat of the comb vertical and not horizontal.
 You also need to check for attachments to walls, floor and other combs before you pull a comb out.
 Cut these attachments first if they are there.